Yandex Cloud

 API

-2. Click the cluster name and open the Jobs tab.
+3. Click the name of your cluster and select the Jobs tab.

 If an argument, variable, or property is in several space-separated parts, specify each part separately.
 At the same time, it is important to preserve the order in which you declare arguments, variables, and properties.